puzzmo-com/blog.puzzmo.com/content/posts/2024/08/26/plugins-are-back-in-style/index.md

 - A new tutorial system for games
 - A new side-quest system
 - Revised [club infrastructure](https://blog.puzzmo.com/posts/2024/07/24/groups-to-clubs/)
+- Free 2 week trials
-- The Shopify integration covered [in this post](https://blog.puzzmo.com/posts/2024/06/17/shopify-integration/)
+- The Shopify integration for product discounts covered [in this post](https://blog.puzzmo.com/posts/2024/06/17/shopify-integration/)
 - A game early-unlock system based on a notable
 - Avatar sets unlocked based on notables